developedbygeo/expense-pulse/README.md

 # Expense Pulse

-An RxDb-powered, Electron React fullstack expense tracker with a twist.
+An SQLite-powered, Electron React fullstack expense tracker with a twist.

 ## Coming soon